ZGFabian/bj-blog/en/blank.md

 - Hello, this is a [yt video link](https://youtu.be/s0uawtiiNY4), created with lightbox.js.
 (Credit: [Jekyll codex](https://jekyllcodex.org/without-plugins/)) Lightbox is included in `base.html` in `_layouts folder`.
 - Picture of a [SHEEPCOW](/img/fa_album/image1.jpg) - Art by FaFa / Also credit goes to [Jekyll codex](https://jekyllcodex.org/without-plugins/).
 - This is going to be an image gallery.
 You should download `image-gallery.html` to your `_includes` folder, and follow the [instructions](https://jekyllcodex.org/without-plugin/image-gallery/).
 Image captions are derived from `filename` in `alt=""` tags.
-Credits: FaFa / [Jekyll codex](https://jekyllcodex.org/without-plugins/)
+Credits: FaFa / [Jekyll codex](https://jekyllcodex.org/without-plugins/) Wow!

 {% include image-gallery.html folder="/img/fa_album" %}